Ghana - Country Commercial Guide

 Telecommunications/Electric

 Travelers can get a SIM card for their mobile phone at dedicated stores.
 The process requires additional government identification registration procedures if the traveler is staying for more than 30 days.
-All four mobile telecom providers (MTN, Vodafone, Airtel-Tigo and Glo) and the Internet Service Providers offer 4G LTE Connectivity.
-MTN, being the largest wireless network, is already looking at 5G options.
+There are four mobile telecom providers (MTN, Vodafone, Airtel-Tigo and Glo).
 Ghana’s electrical standard is 230 volts, 50 Hz.
-A three-pronged (grounded) British-style plug is used almost exclusively.
+Hotels, offices, and residences can use a mix of outlets, but the three-pronged (grounded) British-style is the most prevalent.
+Companies should bring converters.

 Transportation